tenstorrent/tt-torch/docs/src/adding_models.md

 You can find example tests under [tests/models](https://github.com/tenstorrent/tt-torch/tree/main/tests/models)
 Note: please make sure to distinguish Onnx tests by appending `_onnx` to test names. i.e. `test_EfficientNet_onnx.py`

-## Test run modes
+## Test Run Nodes

 - op-by-op flow: This will break down model into graphs and break down graphs into ops, compiling and executing unique (first seen occurrence) ops independently.
 Results are written to .json file and and optionally converted to XLS file for reporting, as post-processing step.
 The op-by-op flow is typically used for bringing up new models and debugging and you should start there, especially if the model is a new, untested architecture or your have reason to believe it will not work end-to-end out of the box.
 Engaged with `cc.compile_depth = CompileDepth.EXECUTE_OP_BY_OP` in test, typically driven by pytest params `[op_by_op_torch-eval]`.

 - full end-to-end flow: This is the typical compile + execute of the model that typically includes functional correctness checking.
 Engaged with `cc.compile_depth = CompileDepth.EXECUTE` in test, typically driven by pytest params `[full-eval]`.

-## Where to add tests on tt-torch GitHub CI?
+## Where to Add Tests on tt-torch GitHub CI?

 If you're a Tenstorrent internal developer and have a new model that is either running fully/correctly or still needs some work (compiler support, runtime support, etc), it should be added to CI in the same PR you add the model.
 Below is guide for where to add it.

-### Case 1: The new model test runs correctly end-to-end
+### Case 1: The New Model Test Runs Correctly End-to-end

 If you've tried it and it runs – great!